 Ash Maurya, a startup entrepreneur, published an article on VentureHacks describing his pricing experiments with a photo sharing service.

-He tested a single, straightforward $49/yr offer vs 2 plans ($49/yr and $24/yr) vs 3 plans (added a freemium plan).
+He tested a single, straightforward $49/yr offer versus two plans ($49/yr and $24/yr) versus three plans (adding a freemium plan).

 The result?
-Surprisingly the single price offer won.
+Surprisingly, the single price offer won.
 Why?
 His own guess:

-“It does pay to align pricing with your overall positioning.
-Our unique value proposition is built around being “hassle-free and simple” and people seemed to expect that in the pricing model as well.”
+It does pay to align pricing with your overall positioning.
+Our unique value proposition is built around being “hassle-free and simple,” and people seemed to expect that in the pricing model as well.

 It might also be that in these complex and fast times we live in, people yearn for simplicity.